 How to use Google Pay

-In-store, Google Pay uses near-field communication (NFC) technology to transmit your credit card information between your mobile phone and the card reader.
-If the store has a compatible card reader and accepts Google Pay, you simply hold your phone to the card reader while the phone is open.
+In-store, Google Pay uses NFC technology to transmit your payment card information from your mobile phone to the card reader.
+If the store has a compatible card reader and accepts Google Pay, just hold your phone to the card reader to initiate payment.

 Google Pay availability

 You can use Google Pay in-store at places like Burger King, Chevron, Dunkin' Donuts, Lululemon, Panera, REI, Shell Gas, Target, Sweetgreen, Albertsons, American Eagle Outfitters, Acme, Aeropostale, Arco, Best Buy, BevMo, Chick-fil-A, KFC, McDonald's, Sephora, Sprouts, Staples, Subway, Stater Bros., Trader Joe's, Ulta, Walgreens and Whole Foods.
 More merchants are being added all the time.

 You can also use Google Pay with apps and websites like Airbnb, Caviar, DoorDash, Etsy, Groupon, Instacart, Postmates and Starbucks.

 Transit partners include the Las Vegas Monorail, MTA Omny, Metro, Hop Fastpass and Clipper.

 Google Pay security

 Security is always a concern when it comes to your financial information.
 Instead of using your actual credit card number and other personal information, Google Pay uses a virtual account number that ensures your personal information is secure on your phone.